|

 the centuries have used it. |

-Lecturer: Alexandra Drysdale BA (Hons)
+Speaker: Alexandra Drysdale BA (Hons)

 |

-Alexandra Drysdale is a practising artist who aims in her lectures to open people’s eyes to the language of painting in a practical and imaginative way. |
+Alexandra Drysdale is a practising artist who aims in her talks to open people’s eyes to the language of painting in a practical and imaginative way. |

 |